Find Affordable College Courses

 On average, medical assisting graduates from Kennebec Valley Community College take out $17,783 in student loans while working on their Associate Degree.

-River Valley Community College ranked #6 on this year’s Most Popular Allied Health Services Associate Degree Schools in the New England Region list.
-Located in the rural area of Claremont, NH Community Technical College - Claremont is a public school with a fairly small student population.
+River Valley Community College did quite well in this year’s ranking of the most popular places for allied health and medical assisting services students to get a associate degree.
+It came in at #6 on the list.
+Located in the rural area of Claremont, NH Community Technical College - Claremont is a public college with a fairly small student population.

 About 77% of the students majoring in medical assisting at the school are women while 23% are male.